tldr-pages/tldr/pages/linux/guake.md

 `Ctrl+PageUp`

-- Search Selected Text in Broswer:
+- Search the selected text in the browser:

 `Shift+Ctrl+L`